leappie/StayActive/README.md

 However, I did give my own implementation to it.
 The console UI  depends on the infrastructure layer through dependency injection.
 - ### [Infrastructure layer](Infrastructure)
-I have used the provided class diagram for the template pattern provided by HBO ICT to make the database layer modular.
+I have used the provided class diagram for the template pattern provided by HBO ICT to make the database layer extensible.
 To access the database layer
 I make use of DAOs and Repositories.